codessintheclassroom/classroom-material/workshop1/02-building-the-ui.md

    [`react-bootstrap`] `Card` component to represent one of our furry friends.

    Check out the [documentation for the `Card` component first][bst-cards].
    Note that you'll need to add imports for the components you use!
+(VS Code can help with this: try pressing `Ctrl + .` with the cursor on a component with a squiggly underline.)

    Your result might look like: